 Legionella is a bacterium commonly found in water systems, which can cause Legionnaires’ disease.
-Similarly, to above, you’ll need to employ a legionella expert to carry out an annual survey of pipes, tanks and taps in the communal parts of your building.
+Similarly, to the above, you’ll need to employ a legionella expert to carry out an annual survey of pipes, tanks, and taps in the communal parts of your building.
 If any risks are identified, the surveyor will provide you with an action plan to tackle the problems.

 Control of substances hazardous to health